County: United States

-New York City is a special case where the city is made up of five boroughs, each of which is territorially coterminous with a county of New York State.
-In the context of city government, the boroughs are subdivisions of the city but are still called "county" where state function is involved, e.g., "New York County Courthouse".
+New York City is a special case where the city is made up of five boroughs, each of which is territorially coterminous with a county, though not always with an identical name.
+The Bronx is Bronx County, Brooklyn is Kings County, Manhattan is New York County, Queens is Queens County, and Staten Island is Richmond County.
+In the context of city government, the boroughs are subdivisions of the city but are still called "county" where county function is involved, e.g., "New York County Courthouse".

-County governments in Rhode Island and Connecticut have been completely abolished but the entities remain for administrative and statistical purposes.
+County governments in Rhode Island and Connecticut have been completely abolished but the entities remain for administrative and statistical purposes in Rhode Island, while Connecticut has replaced them with planning regions served by councils of municipal governments.
 Alaska's 323,440 sqmi Unorganized Borough also has no county equivalent government, but the U.S. Census Bureau further divides it into statistical county equivalent subdivisions called census areas.
+Massachusetts eliminated county governments in 8 of its 14 counties.

+Today, 3,142 counties and county equivalents carve up the United States, ranging in number from 3 for Delaware to 254 for Texas.
 The areas of each county also vary widely between the states.
 For example, the territorially medium-sized state of Pennsylvania has 67 counties delineated in geographically convenient ways.
 By way of contrast, Massachusetts, with far less territory, has massively sized counties in comparison even to Pennsylvania's largest, yet each organizes their judicial and incarceration officials similarly.

 Most counties have a county seat: a city, town, or other named place where its administrative functions are centered.
 Some New England states use the term shire town to mean "county seat".
 A handful of counties like Harrison County, Mississippi have two or more county seats, usually located on opposite sides of the county, dating back from the days when travel was difficult.
 In Virginia, where all cities are independent, some double as county seats despite not being part of a county.
 Notable examples include the independent City of Fairfax serving as the seat of Fairfax County and Salem serving as the county seat of Roanoke County.